 What Does Solder Flux Do?

 Flux is critical in the creation of solder joint formation.
-Inherent in the soldering process are metallic impurities from the solder and the PCB fabrication processes.
-Flux removes these impurities from the PCB soldering surface and acts as a cleaning agent to remove oxides from the exposed metal surfaces.
+During the soldering process, metallic impurities from both the solder and PCB fabrication can be present.
+Flux is used to eliminate these impurities from the PCB soldering surface, as well as to remove any oxides from the exposed metal surfaces.

 After cleaning, flux presents a clean surface for a high-integrity solder joint.
-But once completing the soldering process, the residue must get removed through a final cleaning step.
-This is dependent upon the type of flux used.
+Once the flux has cleaned the surfaces, it prepares a clean area for a strong solder joint.
+However, after the soldering process is complete, the leftover residue needs to be cleaned through a final step.
+The specific cleaning method will depend on the type of flux used.

 Flux is a mixture of an activating chemical and a base material.
 It is the activator that removes oxides from metal and promotes better solder wetting.
 Depending upon the final system use application, different types of flux types may lend to a more successful manufacturing outcome.

 Flux is often applied in one of these three methods.
 Each category has different chemical properties based upon component and board soldering requirements.

 - Wave Soldering: Wave solder flux composition includes many solvents.
 Flux gets sprayed onto the PCB before the solder wave.
 The flux cleans the components and removes oxidation.
 Depending upon the prior manufacturing steps, the PCB may need pre-cleaning.

 - Solder Reflow: Solder paste screened onto the PCB only targets the intended metal pads for connection to components.
 The paste holds the parts in place for a short duration until the oven heat causes the solder paste to reflow and adheres between the PCB and the component leads.
 Solder reflow cleans metal surfaces while the sticky flux prevents more oxidation.
 This type of paste flux contains additives to improve solder flow as it melts.